|FOR IMMEDIATE RELEASE

 ||Media Contact: Beth Campus|

 Northeastern Illinois University is a fully accredited public university serving more than 11,000 full and part-time undergraduate and graduate students in the Chicago metropolitan area.
-NEIU engages its diverse campus community in a rich environment of teaching, learning and scholarship.
+NEIU engages its diverse campus community in a rich environment of learning, teaching and scholarship.
 The University offers more than 80 academic programs in the arts, sciences, education and business.
 Newsweek magazine has named Northeastern Illinois University the sixth best investment among all universities in the nation and number one in Illinois.
-The University also is recognized as one of the most diverse universities in the nation and is federally designated as a Hispanic Serving Institution.
+The University also is recognized by U.S. News & World Report as one of the most diverse universities in the United States and is federally designated as a Hispanic Serving Institution.

 # # #